Pennsylvania State Capitol

-The Pennsylvania State Capitol is the seat of government for the U.S. state of Pennsylvania located in downtown Harrisburg which was designed by architect Joseph Miller Huston in 1902 and completed in 1906 in a Beaux-Arts style with decorative Renaissance themes throughout.
+The Pennsylvania State Capitol is the seat of government for the U.S. state of Pennsylvania located in downtown Harrisburg.
+The building was designed by architect Joseph Miller Huston in 1902 and completed in 1906 in a Beaux-Arts style with decorative Renaissance themes throughout.
 The capitol houses the legislative chambers for the Pennsylvania General Assembly, made up of the House of Representatives and the Senate, and the Harrisburg chambers for the Supreme and Superior Courts of Pennsylvania, as well as the offices of the Governor and the Lieutenant Governor.
 It is also the main building of the Pennsylvania State Capitol Complex.

 The seat of government for the state was initially in Philadelphia, then was relocated to Lancaster in 1799 and finally to Harrisburg in 1812.
 The current capitol, known as the Huston Capitol, is the third state capitol building built in Harrisburg.
 The first, the Hills Capitol, was destroyed in 1897 by a fire.
 The second, the Cobb Capitol, was left unfinished when funding was discontinued in 1899.

 President Theodore Roosevelt attended the building's dedication in 1906.
 After its completion, the capitol project was the subject of a graft scandal.
 The construction and subsequent furnishing cost three times more than the General Assembly had appropriated for the design and construction; architect Joseph Huston and four others were convicted of graft for price gouging.

 The Pennsylvania State Capitol is often referred to as a "palace of art" because of its many sculptures, murals, and stained-glass windows, most of which are Pennsylvania-themed or Pennsylvanian-made.
 The building was listed on the National Register of Historic Places in 1977 and designated a National Historic Landmark in 2006; the boundaries of the designation were expanded to include the Capitol Complex in 2013 with the capitol as a contributing property.

 History

+17th century

+William Penn formed the first government of the what was then the Province of Pennsylvania, in British America, on October 28, 1682, in Chester, Pennsylvania.
+The government did not have a regular meeting place and often met in Quaker meeting houses or at private residences in Philadelphia.
+Andrew Hamilton and William Allen were authorized to acquire land in Philadelphia for the Pennsylvania State House, which is now known as Independence Hall, the first statehouse.
+Construction on it began in 1732 and was completed in 1753.